inspire-eu-validation/data-au/hy-dc/higher-hierarchy.md

 **Prerequisites**

 **Test method**
+For each administrative unit, except those corresponding to the [Country Level](#CountryLevel) unit representing a Member State or being a [co-administered unit](#coAdminister), verify that:
+* it refers to exactly one administrative unit at a higher level of administrative hierarchy.

-* Verify that there is only one administrative unit spatial object at the [UpperLevelUnit](#UpperLevelUnit) association role of the Administrative Unit, except for administrative units corresponding to the [Country Level](#CountryLevel) unit representing a Member State or being a [co-administered unit](#coAdminister).
+* Verify that there is only one administrative unit spatial object at the [UpperLevelUnit](#UpperLevelUnit) association role of the administrative Unit.

 **Reference(s)**: